Best cameras for kids and teens – Updated 2021

-Lets first start with explaining the difference between compact, bridge, DSLR & Mirrorless cameras, so you know which would best suit your young photographer.
+Lets first start by explaining the difference between compact, bridge, DSLR & Mirrorless cameras, so you know which would best suit your young photographer.

 Our recommended Kids cameras